-Intermec's MobileLAN access WA2X products delivers reliable and seamless wireless performance to almost any operational environment.
-They are designed for standards-based connectivity and they support industry standard IEEE 802.11g, 802.11b, and 802.11a wireless technologies.
+Intermec's MobileLANTMaccess WA2XG family of access points delivers reliable and seamless wireless performance to almost any operational environment.
+They are designed for standards-based connectivity and they support industry standard IEEE 802.11g and 802.11b wireless technologies.

-The WA21 and WA22 with an IEEE 802.11g radio installed are Wi-Fi certified for interoperability with other 802.11g and 802.11b wireless LAN devices.
+The WA21G and WA22G with an IEEE 802.11g radio installed are Wi-Fi certified for interoperability with other 802.11g and 802.11b wireless LAN devices.